dibollinger/CookieBlock-Consent-Crawler/README.md

-# Cookie Consent Webcrawler for CookieBlock
+# Cookie Consent Webcrawler and Related Scripts

 This repository contains the two crawlers used to extract category labels for cookies from different consent notices, hosted by so-called consent management platforms.
 These consent notices are required